Justin Turner Player Props: Red Sox vs. Angels

-Justin Turner -- 1-for-3 with a double in his most recent game -- will be in action for the Boston Red Sox versus the Los Angeles Angels, with Reid Detmers on the mound, on April 16 at 1:35 PM ET.
+On Monday, Justin Turner (on the back of going 2-for-4 with a home run and two RBI) and the Boston Red Sox face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
+First pitch is at 11:10 AM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Angels.
+He notched a home run while going 2-for-4 in his previous game against the Angels.

 Justin Turner Game Info & Props vs. the Angels